Deadly0/tinkoff-oplata/readme.md

 # tinkoff-oplata-promise
-NodeJS client for internet acquiring of Tinkoff Bank using axios
+NodeJS client for internet acquiring of Tinkoff Bank with promise interface